Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Experimental Evaluation

 \subsection{Baselines and ablations}

+We benchmark our method against Diffuser~\cite{jannerPlanningDiffusionFlexible2022a}, which only models the continuous trajectory.
+We also compare against Hierarchical Diffuser (HD) by Chen et al.~\cite{chen2024simple} and Coupled Hierarchical Diffuser (CHD)~\cite{hao2025chd}.
+We modify all baselines to accept observation conditioning in the same way as \model, to be applicable to the benchmarking tasks.
+The Hierarchical Diffusion baselines are allowed access to the full state trajectory at training time, while the other baselines only require $\mathbf{O}$ and the symbolic and continuous actions.

-We benchmark our method against Diffuser~\cite{jannerPlanningDiffusionFlexible2022a}, which only models the continuous trajectory, implemented using the transformer architecture from Chi et al.~\cite{chiDiffusionPolicyVisuomotor2023b} without causal masking.
-To highlight the effect of key design choices of \model, we additionally form two baselines that model both plan modalities: \begin{itemize}[leftmargin=2em, nosep] \item \textbf{Joint Diffuser} Represents the symbolic plan as a continuous sequence and concatenates it to the motion plan, resulting in a single variable.
+To highlight the effect of key design choices of \model, we additionally form two baselines that model both plans: \begin{itemize}[leftmargin=1em] \item \textbf{Joint Diffuser} Represents the symbolic plan as a continuous sequence and concatenates it to the motion plan, resulting in a single variable.
 These are always joined throughout the DDPM diffusion process, meaning that the architecture accepts only a single diffusion step, $k$.
 This represents an incremental change from the Diffuser baseline by providing the symbolic plan during training. \item \textbf{Separate Diffuser} Constructed to measure the effect of modeling the continuous and symbolic plan with two separate DDPM diffusion processes.
 This results in the symbolic and continuous plans differing in the level of noise corruption from each other during training. \end{itemize}